Premier League predictions: Burnley to stun Chelsea, Sheffield United to hold Man City

 I was on minute-by-minute blogging duty for their 4-0 win over Krasnodar in midweek - a fantastic result, sure, but a scoreline that absolutely flattered them with two late goals against the deflated hosts putting unheralded gloss on the scoreboard.
 At 1-0 down, Krasnodar struck the bar and were the better team when Timo Werner fired home a very fortunate penalty award.

-The hefty 2,000 mile journey back from Russia also is a huge negative for Chelsea to deal with, such mammoth trips have caught fellow 'top teams' out in their next fixture.
+The hefty 2,000-mile journey back from Russia also is a huge negative for Chelsea to deal with, such mammoth trips have caught fellow 'top teams' out in their next fixture.
 The record of Premier League teams in their next game having played a midweek game in Russia since 2013 reads: P13 W2 D2 L9.
-That is a staggering statistic when you factor in most of those teams in question will have gone off heavy favourites for the match in question.
+That is a staggering statistic when you factor in most of those teams will have gone off heavy favourites for the match in question.

 Surprise results after Russian away day